Finder’s pick for no overdraft fees: Aspiration Spend & Save Account

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 You can choose to have your bank cover the balances of any purchases you can’t afford — but it’ll come with hefty fees.
+Find out about overdraft fees and tips you can use to avoid them.

 For example, if you had $5 in your account and you spend $20 on a debit card purchase, your account would be overdrawn by $15.